 Some users are facing an issue where the video is not playing in Google Drive on their iPhone.
 The reason behind this problem could be both server-side, or maybe there is some issue with your iPhone itself.
 In most cases, such small technical hiccups do happen, and you can simply start the App again, and the video will start playing

 There is currently no setting to manually clear the data or cache of the Google Drive App.
-For iPhone, you need to delete the App and re-install it from Apple App Store.
+For iPhone, you need to delete the App and reinstall it from the Apple App Store.
 These will clear any data and cache build-up on the App.

 Conclusion